Expressions of Interest for the 2023 City of Yarra Exhibition Program are now closed. Thank you for your interest.

 - Quality of documentation provided.

-- For Carlton Library Light Box submissions: Responsive to the site, a photographic, or digital medium/other work that demonstrate suitability to the Duratrans medium, the illuminated aesthetic and display (light box format).
+- For Carlton Library Light Box submissions: Responsive to the site, a photographic, or digital medium/other work that demonstrates suitability to the Duratrans medium, the illuminated aesthetic and display (light box format).

 About the City of Yarra Exhibition Program